 A guiding hand in the huge information minefield

-Over the past 30 years, there has been a tremendous growth in the volume of available knowledge on indoor climate, energy efficiency and the ventilation of buildings.
+Over the past 30 years, there has been a tremendous growth in the volume of available knowledge on indoor environment, energy efficiency and the ventilation and airtightness of buildings.

-The present members are all leading organisations in the building sector, with expertise in building technology, human sciences and dissemination/publishing of information.
+The present members are all leading organisations in the building sector, with expertise in building technology, science & engineering and dissemination/publishing of information.
 They also actively conduct research in this field - the development of new knowledge will always be important for INIVE members.

-INIVE has multiple aims, including the collection and efficient storage of relevant information, providing guidance and identifying major trends, developing intelligent systems to provide the world of construction with useful knowledge in the area of energy efficiency, indoor climate and ventilation.
-Building energy-performance regulations are another major area of interest for the INIVE members, especially the implementation of the European Energy Performance of Buildings Directive.
+INIVE has multiple aims, including the collection and efficient storage of relevant information, providing guidance and identifying major trends, developing intelligent systems to provide the world of construction with useful knowledge in the area of energy efficiency, indoor environment, ventilation and airtightness of buildings.
+Building energy- and environmental performance regulations are another major area of interest for the INIVE members, especially in relation to the implementation of the European Energy Performance of Buildings Directive.

 With respect to the dissemination of information, INIVE aims for the widest possible distribution of information.